Finding entertainment from a politically-inexperienced president

 Yeah, that sounds awfully familiar and vastly understated for the moment, doesn’t it?
 Perhaps it’s the previous version of the above summary that help some people give Donald Trump so much leeway to be so out-of-character and non-traditional as President?
 The problem with that is how the previous version wasn’t egotistical and profit driven, nor was he so ideological or politically driven that he alienated so many.

-After 114 words, you should be wonder who the hell I’m making reference to with this “previous version” stuff… Well, that is if you’re not versed in film and have a good memory that’s been triggered already.
-There’s a movie about an instance like this – very vaguely like this – from 1993 starring Kevin Kline called Dave.
+After 114 words, you may wonder who the hell I’m making reference to with this “previous version” stuff.
+Well, that is if you’re not versed in film.
+If you are a movie hound and have a good memory, it’s likely been triggered already.
+There’s been a movie about an instance like this – very vaguely like this – from 1993 starring Kevin Kline called Dave.
 It was directed by Ivan Reitman of Ghostbusters fame and had Sigourney Weaver among other notable cast-members and cameo appearances by political and entertainment personalities.

 While things have certainly changed over the years since the film came out (political tone wise at least), it’s a good film in general with a warm and innocent tone from Kovic.
 Mitchell, the man he’s posing as, is much colder with a deceptive hand for personal gain.